I thought I had things under control. I saw the red flags of narcissism, but I didn’t interpret them as red or as flags.

 “Clubs close at three,” he responded, as if he thought he was catching me doing something scandalous.

 “This one closes at four.”
-It was a new place I was at for the first time that night where they had live shows.
+It was a new place to which I had never gone out before that night where they had live shows.

 “I want you home by four-thirty.”
 Oh really?

-And again, me calmly just explaining fundamental principles, this one happening to be about basic respect over another person’s autonomy.
+And again, back to me calmly explaining fundamental principles, this one about basic respect toward another person’s autonomy.
 “You can’t tell me what to do.
 As long as I’m not out cheating on you, you can’t tell me I can’t be out like that.”

 “Fine.
 You do you and I’ll do me.”

-I thought he said and did these things because he was innocent, because he didn’t have experience or know how to behave in relationships and his insecurities were getting the best of him.
+I thought he said and did these things because he was the innocent one.
+I chalked what were red flags of narcissism up to a lack of experience.
+Maybe he didn’t know how to behave in relationships and his insecurities were getting the best of him.

 All I was really doing was projecting my own innocence onto him.

 In time, he finally figured out that if he wanted my compliance, trying to dominate me was never going to work.
-Instead, all he had to do was pry my heart open with his own and I would willingly comply by myself and beyond his wildest dreams.
+Instead, all he had to do was pry my heart open with his own and I willingly complied by myself and beyond his wildest dreams.

 He had it all under control.